aptech/docs/docs/CR-strindx.rst

     :param what: the substring to be searched for in *where*.
     :type what: string or scalar

     :param start: the starting point of the search in *where* for an occurrence of *what*.
         The index of the first character in a string is 1.
     :type start: scalar

-    :return y: containing the index of the first occurrence of *what*, within *where*, which is greater than or equal to *start*.
+    :return y: contains the index of the first occurrence of *what*, within *where*, which is greater than or equal to *start*.
 If no occurrence is found, it will be 0.

     :rtype y: scalar